UTexas

 1. The West Mall Amplified Sound Area is the extreme east end of the West Mall, adjacent to the west steps of the Main Building.

-3. All academic and administrative units, as well as, registered and sponsored student organizations, and faculty and staff organizations may use sound equipment owned or controlled by the dean of students’ office for this sound area.
+3. All academic and administrative units, registered and sponsored student organizations, and faculty and staff organizations may use sound equipment owned or controlled by the Dean of Students’ office for this sound area.

 4. Members of the public must use their own sound equipment.
 This sound area requires a reduced decibel level as compared to other sound areas to ensure educational activity in close proximity is not disturbed.